- A Plague Tale: Innocence

 There's no genre that indie developers have perfected quite like the platformer.
-Celeste, with its beauty and challenge, is one of the most fun out there.
+Celeste, with its beauty and challenge, is one of the most fun and challenging out there.
 You control Madeline and must help her "face her inner demons" as she climbs to the top of the imposing Celeste Mountain.
 As you might expect, it's not a simple hike to the summit as you jump and air-dash over obstacles that can kill Madeline with a simple touch.

-It's Celeste's challenge that makes it stick in your mind — it's been referred to as a "masocore" title.
-Every single section is difficult, and you will have to try them again and again to triumph.
 But the controls are simple, and the soundtrack is one of the best in gaming, so it's very easy to become absorbed in Celeste.
-If you want a difficult but enjoyable indie platformer, this is the game for you.
+So if you want a challenging but enjoyable indie platformer, this is the game for you.

 Dead Cells is a game that we've praised quite often, including featuring it in our best Android games list.
 That's because it's a near-perfect blending of a Metroidvania and a roguelike with some Souls-like elements thrown in for good measure.
 It's truly a wonderful game, but it's intensely difficult.

 Elder Scrolls V: Skyrim

-With its arrival on Android via Game Pass, Elder Scrolls V: Skyrim is now officially on every platform in existence.
+With its arrival on Android via Game Pass, Elder Scrolls V: Skyrim is now officially on every platform.
 And it's not hard to see why it's become such a mainstay for gamers.
-As the latest in the Elder Scrolls RPG series, it offers an expansive open world and so many quests that you'll easily get distracted from the main story.
+As the latest in the Elder Scrolls RPG series, it offers an expansive open world and many quests that you'll easily get distracted from the main story.
 Skyrim is a mainstay of the Bethesda RPG library, and the Special Edition available on Game Pass comes with all of its add-ons.

 If you're looking for an RPG on Game Pass, you're in luck: Many of Bethesda's other titles have joined Game Pass alongside Skyrim.
 But if you're looking for a good fantasy RPG with various quests and stories, Skyrim's the go-to.
-It's even getting a 10-year anniversary update with Skyrim Anniversary Edition.
+It's even getting a 10th-anniversary update with Skyrim Anniversary Edition.